 St. Lucia citizenship by investment

 As a tropical Eastern Caribbean island with a high-earning population, exemplary safety records, and various landscapes to soak in, St. Lucia has everything, including the competitive St Lucia citizenship by investment program.
-The application process is straightforward and quick, with the overall process of citizenship taking just 10 to 12 months.
+The application process is straightforward and quick, and citizenship takes just 10 to 12 months.

 The requirements of this Caribbean island include a clean health record, paying government fees, and satisfying one of the following investments: